ThePixelMoon/SourceBook/docs/workshop.md

 ## Workshop
-> Check steam.md for brief information
+> Check steam.md for brief information.

 The [Steam](https://store.steampowered.com/) workshop is a built-in addon manager for games.
 To download there, go to the community hub in [Steam](https://store.steampowered.com/), and click Workshop.
 In there, click on any addon/mod you want to install, and then click on the button **Subscribe**.
 Make sure to restart your game after that.